 Traditional Residence Halls (Belk, Simons, Mixon, Dunn, and Parker), Jenkins Center, the Hawks Nest and Reed Hall have a propped door alarm feature.
-This feature allows the community to be aware of when the door is left open for anyone to access.
+This feature allows the community to be aware of when the door is left open, which removes the need for HawksCard verification.
 In traditional residence halls, any exterior door, that gains immediate access to student housing, that is propped open longer than 30 seconds activates a local door siren at the door.
-The alert sounds to let residents know that someone has propped the door open and they should go and close it.
+The alert sounds to let residents know that someone has propped the door open and they should go and close the door.
 The siren will remain activated until the door is shut.
-The only time this feature is cut off is during move in days.
-The prop alarm feature is available and active at the Jenkins Center.
-The Hawks Nest and Reed Hall doors are unlocked automatically, based on opened hours, through our Blackboard door access system.
-During operating hours, these doors will not activate the prop alarm feature.
+The only time this prop alarm feature is removed is when there are special events or on move in days.
+The prop alarm feature is available at the Hawks Nest as well as the Jenkins Center.